Skip to content

 Install the public beta only, only on a spare iPhone 13 or older that isn’t your daily driver, and only after the third public beta seed lands in late July or early August 2026.
 Wait for the September public release if your iPhone is your primary work device, runs banking apps, or you can’t tolerate 24 to 48 hours of broken functionality.

-The developer beta is for people shipping App Store updates, not for early adopters. iPhone 11 owners have no iOS 27 path and should plan a hardware upgrade or stay on iOS 26’s security-only update window.
+The developer beta is for people shipping App Store updates, not for early adopters. iPhone 11 owners do get iOS 27, including its performance gains, though not the Apple Intelligence features, which need an iPhone 15 Pro or newer.

 #Frequently Asked Questions